THE WATERSIDE WONDERS JUST BEYOND CAPE TOWN

 Boulders penguin colony:

-As part of Table Mountain National Park, Boulders Beach is the protected home of more than 2,000 endangered African penguins.
+As part of Table Mountain National Park, Boulders Beach is the protected home of over 2,000 endangered African penguins.
 But it doesn’t mean you can’t visit to delight in the antics of these characterful birds.
 From the turnstile entrance, a walkway means you can view the penguins without destroying their natural habitat, and there is also access to a sheltered beach where you and the kids can swim – but don’t touch the penguins.

 The penguins are supported by SANCCOB (Southern African Foundation for the Conservation of Coastal Birds)